 Meditation for Sleep – 6 Beginner Meditations for a Deep Sleep

 If mental and physical relaxation is the end goal then proper breathing is your best friend.
-Controlled breathing lowers the Cortisol levels, which are the stress hormones.
+Controlled breathing lowers Cortisol levels, which are the stress hormones.
 Let us now understand the five different meditation methods to help you sleep soundly every night.

 1. Yoga Teacher

-There is nothing more relaxing and comforting than practicing meditation for sleep under the guidance of experienced teachers.
+There is nothing more relaxing and comforting than practising meditation for sleep under the guidance of experienced teachers.
 Hence, an experienced yoga teacher offers you the best schedule for exercise and diet to take up meditation as a beginner and take it to advanced levels.

 2. Guided Meditation App

 In case you are just new to the area of meditation for sleep then search for the best smartphone applications to guide you on this journey.
-Moreover, many applications also offer you with specific meditation techniques to counter stress and anxiety.
+Moreover, many applications also offer you specific meditation techniques to counter stress and anxiety.